stellar-deprecated/bridge-server/readme_compliance.md

 Any other status code will be considered an error.

-When `202 Accepted` is returned the response body should contain JSON object with `pending` field which represents estimated number of seconds needed for processing.
-For example, the following response will mean to request this callback in an hour:
+When `202 Accepted` is returned the response body should contain JSON object with a `pending` field which represents the estimated number of seconds needed for processing.
+For example, the following response means to try the payment again in an hour.

 ```json
 {"pending": 3600}